Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson junctions to probe lz,glob of the monopole superconducting order

-In addition to the net $2\pi$-periodic Josephson energy phase relation, there are contributions from second order Josephson tunneling, where multiple scatterings from the junction interface lead to $\pi$-periodic contributions to the energy phase relation.
-Such higher order contributions are most significant for states near the gap nodes of the $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=0)}$ monopole pairing order, for example, at $k_\parallel = k_{\parallel, 2}$ in Fig.~\ref{fig:WeylS.zjunction}~(b).
+In addition to the net $2\pi$-periodic Josephson energy phase relation, there are contributions from second-order Josephson tunneling, where multiple scatterings from the junction interface lead to $\pi$-periodic contributions to the energy phase relation.
+Such higher-order contributions are most significant for states near the gap nodes of the $\Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=0)}$ monopole pairing order, for example, at $k_\parallel = k_{\parallel, 2}$ in Fig.~\ref{fig:WeylS.zjunction}(b).
 We provide further detailed explanation on this in Appendix~\ref{appendix:effective_pairing_channels}.

 We calculate the total Josephson current at zero temperature,